TRF Equipment Distribution Policy

 Access to the Paramount loading dock will be available to you if you have a vehicle.
 At least one person must stay with the vehicle in case it needs to be moved.

-Certain cameras are reserved during specific checkout periods and must be reserved with an EDC Manager.
-These cameras include the Canon C100, F3, F5, FS700, and the A7S.
+Certain cameras are reserved during specific checkout periods and must be coordinated with an EDC Manager.
+These cameras include the Aaton, Arri SR-1, Canon C300, Sony F5 and FS700.
+For advanced camera reservations, the final equipment list should be confirmed 48 hours before checkout.
+Additions at the time of pickup may not able to be fulfilled until a later time.

 All equipment lists must be authorized by the faculty advising your project.
 Please note that faculty have set up equipment class allocation lists which take into account the needs of all BFA/BA/MFAs, and other classes that can have access to equipment from the EDC.
 For these reasons, initial equipment requests cannot exceed the allocation for any one shoot.
-However, if there is more than the allocated quantity of any item available on the day of pickup they can be added to the reservation at that time.
+However, if there is more than the allocated quantity of any item available three days before pickup they can be added to the reservation at that time.
+The final equipment list should be confirmed 48 hours before checkout.
+Additions made at the time of pickup may need to be fulfilled at a later time.

 Please make all reservations at least two weeks in advance.
 BA/BFA/MFA reservations can be made up to six months in advance pending faculty approval.